-Clicking this button has the same effect as the Add Data to Overlay or Add Data to Parallel command.
+Clicking this button has the same effect as the Add Data to Overlay command.

 Move Up / Down

 Select multiple files by holding down Ctrl or Shift key and left-clicking.
 You can then to move your selection up or down in the list by clicking the appropriate Move button.
 The current file is always the first plot, so you will not be able to move your selection above it.